NoyE-R/JF_B5_GetAround/README.md

     - Dockerfile
     - requirements.txt
     - app.py: Python script for API development
+    - model_bestRidge.pkl: saving of the selected model
+    - preprocessor.pkl: saving of the data preprocessing step of the selected model

 - DAscopethreshold_MLprice.ipynb: Jupyter notebook compiling all the code for data analysis, graphics and machine learning.